vblidh/swapi-wrapper/README.md

 - Use Typescript
 - Use an in-memory cache or DB to store state and data
 - Aside from the Start Wars API, avoid external dependencies on API's or Database services.
-Everything should be contained within this application and able to run locally with no setup.
+Everything should be contained within this application and able to run locally with no setup (aside from an npm install / ci)
 - All responses should be in JSON format

 ---